 When you visit a website, you notice no change.
 However, the VPN provider has switched out the current ads on the website, for ones of their choosing.

 These ads could be with partners they have, they could be more related to what you have searched in the past, or they could even be for a paid version of the service that you are currently using.
 This is a tactic that many free VPN’s uses.
-However, once you have been taken advantage of by a free VPN provider, it becomes hard to trust their paid version, and rightly so.

 Malware has become a huge issue in recent years for those who are utilizing a free VPN on any device they own.
 Malware encompasses a huge field of issues.
 For example, this malware could be computer viruses, Trojans, worms, adware or spyware.
-Malware is installed onto the device via the VPN provider.
+Malware is installed on the device via the VPN provider.

 From there, what happens can be endless.
 You could unknowingly send this malware to others if you are connected to the VPN while sending messages to contacts.
 You may find that this malware sends your exact browsing history to a remote location in which someone else can find.
 It really is endless in how this could affect you.